secureCodeBox/secureCodeBox/hooks/persistence-elastic/README.md

 Installing the Elasticsearch persistenceProvider hook will add a _ReadOnly Hook_ to your namespace.

 ## Deployment
-The persistence-elastic `scanType` can be deployed via helm:
+The persistence-elastic chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)